Hyehwamun: History

-The Gate today
+Preservation

 Hyehwamun is located along a busy street (Dongsomun-ro, 동소문로).
 The gate is incorporated into the Fortress Wall to its north.
 Immediately to its south is the street, but then the Fortress Wall continues on the other side of the street, running all the way down to the East Gate, Heunginjimun.
 Visitors to the gate today are allowed access to the front and the back of the gate, and under the gate itself.
 Visitors may also carefully view the wooden gatehouse above the gate, but are not allowed inside, and should not approach too closely due to a laser alarm system (July 2012).

 The gate can be accessed via subway line 4, from either Hyehwa Station exit 4, or Hansung University Station exit 5.
 Hansung University Station is the closer of the two, being only about 1.5 city blocks from the gate.

 Visitors can find it via Sajik Tunnel, Inwangsan (Mt.
 Inwang), Bukaksan (Mt.
 Bukak), Changdeokgung Palace, and Sungkyunkwan University.
 It intersects with the road toward Uijeongbu.
 People can see Bukaksan and Bukak Pavilion to the west of Hyehwamun Gate.